Mythology

 Plutus Notes

-In ancient Greek religion and mythology, Plutus (PloĂťtos, lit. “wealth”) is the god and the personification of wealth, and the son of the goddess of agriculture Demeter and the mortal Iasion.
-Family Plutus is most commonly the son of Demeter and Iasion, with whom she lay in a… Read more.
+In ancient Greek religion and mythology, Plutus (Ploûtos, lit. “wealth”) is the god and the personification of wealth, and the son of the goddess of agriculture Demeter and the mortal Iasion.
+Family Plutus is most commonly the son of Demeter and Iasion, with whom she lay in a thrice-ploughed field.
+He is alternatively the son of the fortune goddess Tyche.
+Two ancient depictions of Plutus, one of him as a little boy standing with…

 -